gauxs/sysd/hld/concepts.md

 **Load** on a system can be described via *load paramenters*.
 The best choice of parameters depends on the architecture of the system.
 Example: requests/second of a web server, ratio of reads to writes in a database, number of simultaneous users in a chat room.
 For Twitter, the distribution of followers per user (possibly weighted by how often those users tweet) is a key load parameter for discussing scalability, since it determines the fan-out load.

 ### Describing performance of a system
+1. Batch processing system: Number of records we can process per second or the total time it takes to run a job on a dataset of a certain size.
+2.
 ## Maintainability